Reading time: 4 min.

 Lack of healthy hair follicles

-Alopecia areata patients have no safe donor area.
-The condition can spread quickly to other areas of your scalp.
-So it’s possible that your transplanted hairs will fall out just as your original ones did, making a hair transplant an ineffective procedure for alopecia areata.
+Since alopecia areata is an autoimmune condition in which the immune system attacks hair follicles indiscriminately, patients have no safe donor area.
+That means this condition can spread quickly to other areas of your scalp.
+So it’s possible that the transplanted hair will fall out just as your original ones did, making a hair transplant an ineffective procedure for alopecia areata.

 High rate of spontaneous remission

 Alopecia areata also has a high rate of spontaneous remission.
-In up to 80% patients, it clears up by itself without intervention within a year of developing symptoms [2].
+In up to 80% of patients, it clears up by itself without intervention within a year of developing symptoms [2].
 That means your hair may regrow by itself without the need for surgery.
-Performing FUE or FUT on these patients can put their scalp and hair through unnecessary trauma.
+Performing on these patients can put their scalp and hair through unnecessary trauma.

 Are alopecia areata hair transplants ever successful?